junxit/us-congress-bills-114/bill.md

 > - **(i)** *Term* A stewardship contract or other agreement entered into under this section—
 >   - **(1)** shall be for a term of not more than 20 years; and
 >   - **(2)** may be renewed in accordance with this section for not more than an additional 10 years.
+>
+> ## § 4.
+Tribal forest management demonstration project
+>
+> The Secretary of the Interior and the Secretary of Agriculture may carry out demonstration projects by which federally recognized Indian tribes or tribal organizations may contract to perform administrative, management, and other functions of programs of the Tribal Forest Protection Act of 2004 (25 U.S.C.
+3115a et seq.) through contracts entered into under the Indian Self-Determination and Education Assistance Act (25 U.S.C.
+450 et seq.).

 ## § 7.
 Tribal resource management plans